Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Introduction

 In the last decade, neural fields have garnered attention as a mesh-free, differentiable, biased toward smoothness, and compact representation of a scene~\cite{xie2022neural}.
 A neural field parametrizes a function with a deep fully-connected neural network, whose input is a point in space $\bm{x}$ and output is, for instance, the intensity of the image at that point.
 The sought quantity is then implicitly defined by the weights and architecture of the network, which has motivated the use of the term Implicit Neural Representation as well~\cite{sitzmann2020implicit}.
 Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} constitute a popular example, where a novel-view synthesis problem is solved with a neural field that maps an input location and a view angle into a vector specifying the RGB color and opacity of the scene.
 These have also been used for medical imaging tasks, such as computed tomography~\cite{zang2021intratomo} and MRI~\cite{xu2023nesvor}.
 We refer to~\cite{molaei2023implicit} for an extensive survey on neural fields for medical imaging.
 The previous works have been extended to dynamic settings by including the time as an additional variable to the network's input~\cite{pumarola2021d, lozenski2022memory}.
 In the context of dynamic MRI, most works map a spatiotemporal point $(\bm{x}, t)\in\Omega\times[0,T]$ to real and imaginary parts of the complex-valued image~\cite{feng2025spatiotemporal, huang2025subspace, catalan2025unsupervised, spieker2025pisco}.
 In this context, neural fields have been successful in incorporating time regularity due to their inductive bias that promotes smoothness in time~\cite{rahaman2019spectral}.

 In this work, we propose using an implicit representation to parametrize both images $u^0, u^1$.
 We validate our method on two datasets with different temporal resolutions, with Cartesian and radial sampling, and at several acceleration factors.
 In particular, we go as high as 32$\x$ and 64$\x$ acceleration factors.
 Additionally, we compare our method against classical LLR voxel-based regularized methods.
-We now summarize our main contributions: \begin{itemize} \item We apply neural fields for 2D CPC MRI using a magnitude-phase parametrization. \item We solve for both echoes $f^0,f^1$ with one joint variational problem (instead of solving two independent problems).
-Together with the previous point, we ensure that both echoes contribute in sharing information about the magnitude. \item We propose a voxel-based postprocessing of the neural field solution to overcome its potential oversmoothness. \item We outperform the voxel-based LLR regularized solution in terms of relative errors in the flow and PSNR in the anatomy image, especially for acceleration factors greater than 8$\x$. \end{itemize}
+We now summarize our main contributions: \begin{itemize} \item CPC-specific neural field formulation.
+We propose a continuous spatiotemporal neural field that jointly models magnitude and phases across two velocity-encoded echoes, enabling direct quantitative flow estimation.
+In contrast to prior dynamic neural field reconstructions, phase accuracy and echo coupling are explicitly enforced and are central to the reconstruction objective. \item Joint variational reconstruction of both echoes: a single optimization problem is solved to reconstruct the flow.
+This allows the echoes to share anatomical information through a common magnitude while preserving their relative phase for velocity estimation. \item Hybrid voxel–neural reconstruction: motivated by the observed oversmoothing behavior of neural fields, we introduce a hybrid formulation that combines the globally consistent spatiotemporal structure of neural fields with voxel-based refinement.
+This approach compensates for oversmoothing while preserving temporal coherence and phase consistency. \item Quantitative evaluation at high acceleration: we validate the proposed framework using flow-based metrics relevant to CPC MRI on Cartesian and radial data, demonstrating robust performance at acceleration factors up to 64× for high temporal resolution data and 16× for low temporal resolution data. \end{itemize}

 The magnitude-phase parametrization is inspired by previous works~\cite{zhao2012separate, corona2021joint, santelli2016accelerating}.
 Additionally, we mention that implicit representations have been used for postprocessing of reconstructed velocity-encoded data to obtain denoised and super-resolved data~\cite{saitta2024implicit, garayphysics, fathi2020super}.